AI for litigators.

 Focused thoughts, practical tools, and plain-language guidance on how AI can help litigators with work that matters.

-This is a personal site for sharing my thoughts, tips, and tricks.
-It does not provide legal advice.
-It is not associated with any law firm or company.
+This is a personal site for sharing thoughts, tips, and tools.
+It does not provide legal advice and is not associated with any law firm or company.

-Most litigation software is expensive, locked down, and built for the average case.
+Visit LexisNexis ProtégéMost litigation software is expensive, locked down, and built for the average case.
 Python tools are the opposite: free, customizable, and designed to do exactly what you need — nothing more.
 A Python script is just a set of instructions your computer follows.
 When wrapped in a graphical interface, it looks and feels like any other desktop application.
 No browser, no cloud, no subscription.

 The tools on this page handle tasks that would otherwise fall to a paralegal or a vendor: stamping a production, splitting a multi-document PDF, reviewing a deposition transcript alongside exhibits, or tracking deadlines across a docket.
 They run locally on your machine, which means your client files never leave your computer.